PMI Agile Certified Practitioner®PMI-ACP certification training

 - 120 multiple-choice questions, to be completed in 3 hours

-- Computer based exam: Available at a Prometric testing centre in Auckland
+- Computer based exam: Available at Pearson Vue testing centres around New Zealand and Australia.

 - For more information refer to the PMI-ACP handbook